-In preparation of the upcoming CQWW 160m Contests my friend Hannes, DK1NO was so kind to give me one of his W7IUV broadband, high IP3 preamplifier.
+In preparation for the upcoming CQWW 160m Contests, my friend Hannes, DK1NO was so kind to give me one of his W7IUV broadband, high IP3 preamplifier.
 Thanks, Hannes!
-Without knowing the exact performance data, I ran a few measurements with my Network Analyzer on the amplifier to determine the Gain and it’s operational fitness.
+Without knowing the exact performance data, I ran a few measurements with my Network Analyzer on the amplifier to determine the Gain and its operational fitness.
 Read on for measurement results and additional notes on how to measure active components.

 A few notes on measuring amplifiers:

-When measuring active components on a network analyzer DC must not be applied at any time at the Network Anlyzer’s input terminals.
-Just with a few Volts you can brick your (expensive) measurement devices.
-A good way to be make sure than DC reaches the VNWA’s terminals is to use a coupling capacitor.
+When measuring active components on a network analyzer DC must not be applied at any time at the Network Analyzer’s input terminals.
+Just with a few Volts, you can brick your (expensive) measurement devices.
+A good way to make sure that DC reaches the VNWA’s terminals is to use a coupling capacitor.

-A closer look in the VNWA and the W7IUV Beverage Amplifier
+A closer look at the VNWA and the W7IUV Beverage Amplifier

-A detailed picture of W7IUV Beverage Pre-Amplifier.
+A detailed picture of the W7IUV Beverage Pre-Amplifier.
 Note the 20dB attenuator at the output port

-The amplifier shows a satisfactory behaviour.
-Over the whole shortwave band (1MHz … 30MHz) the gain (S21) is 20dB, decreasing to approx. 8dB at 100MHz.
-Also the input impedance (S11) is good from 1 MHz to 30MHz.
+The amplifier shows satisfactory behavior.
+Over the whole shortwave band (1MHz - 30MHz) the gain (S21) is 20dB, decreasing to approx. 8dB at 100MHz.
+Also, the input impedance (S11) is good from 1 MHz to 30MHz.

-In overall I’m happy with the gain and the input impedance.
-Of course a few other important measurements (e.g. IP3) are missing.
+Overall I’m happy with the gain and the input impedance.
+Of course, a few other important measurements (e.g. IP3) are missing.
 Since I don’t have the necessary means to measure the IP3 I’ll accept the amplifier as is.
-For the contest I’ll put the Amplifier behind a Lowpass / Bandpass filter just to make sure that no unnecessary intermodulation products are generated.
+For the contest, I’ll put the Amplifier behind a Lowpass / Bandpass filter just to make sure that no unnecessary intermodulation products are generated.